 - Can I delegate any tasks related to this project to another person or team?

-- What are some things I can do to make this process easier on myself?
+- What are some things I can do to make this process easier for myself?

 If it’s an emotional thing, try answering these questions: